-Having long since left their city the Thals took with them samples of their drug, supplies and some historical records, some of which had become lost.
+Having long since left their city the Thals took with them samples of their drug, food supplies and some historical records, most of which had become lost.

-The thals had lost most of their records about the 1000 year war in their desperate struggle to survive.
-The had virtually no documents about the Kaleds, though they had some records of the Dals.
+The Thals had virtually no documents about the Kaleds, though they had some records of the Dals.

 The last group of Thals soon stumbled upon the Dalek city.
 Unsure of whether or not to explore it little did they know they were soon spotted by the Daleks camera’s at the edge of their city.

 The Daleks were absolutely horrified to see that some of their enemies had survived after believing that they had exterminated them 500 years ago.